d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 ## Reading the Dataset

-We can download and read the Fashion-MNIST dataset into memory via the the build-in functions in the framework.
+We can download and read the Fashion-MNIST dataset into memory via the build-in functions in the framework.

 ```{.python .input}
 mnist_train = gluon.data.vision.FashionMNIST(train=True)